TommasoCere/homebridge-weatherxm/README.md

 - Don’t add the WeatherXM sensors individually from the Home app.
 This plugin exposes bridged accessories under the Homebridge bridge.
 Pair the Homebridge bridge (QR code) — the sensors will show up automatically.
 - Ensure sensor values stay within HomeKit ranges (handled by the plugin since v2.1.5).
 If you still see issues, restart Homebridge and clear any cached duplicate accessories from the Homebridge UI.

+## Home app limitations and unit workaround

+Apple Home does not natively support many weather metrics (wind speed/direction, pressure, radiation) as dedicated services.
+To still show numbers in the Home app:

+- Pressure is mapped to a Carbon Dioxide sensor: the tile label shows “ppm”, but the value you see is the pressure (hPa).
+Logs always include the real unit.
+- Wind speed and wind direction are mapped to Ambient Light sensors: the tile label shows “lux”, but the values are respectively m/s and degrees.
+- Radiation is mapped to Ambient Light as well.
+For all Ambient Light values, HomeKit requires a minimum of 0.0001 and a maximum of 100000; the plugin clamps values accordingly.

+This design is intentional to surface numeric values in Home without requiring third‑party apps.
+If you prefer strictly correct units and charts, consider using an app that supports custom characteristics (e.g., Eve).
+In this plugin we prioritize visibility in Home and document the unit mismatch clearly.

+We hope Apple will add native support for these weather metrics in the future, allowing for proper units and services.

 ## License